Fares84/MVP/README.md

 [Youtube Video](https://www.youtube.com/watch?v=bUlbu-Joi_0)

 ## Introduction
-We will create a web application that will be our weather station, we will use a Rasperry PI simulator device (not a real simulator, you can buy some for the fun too) which sends the temperature and humidity inside the house into real time to our API in the Azure cloud.
+I chose to do this project which is to monitor and display the temperature and humidity of the house in real time for two reason. the main reason is that I wanted to follow the field of cloud and devops which is the future. secondly i got this idea after my cousin who just had a baby express a need to know if the baby's room was warm relative to the room temperature or not and evenetually cold or not.

 ## Project Description
 The project takes place in 3 stages: